Masai and person with the savannah in the background

 Day 2:Fly to the savannah and start your safari

-Today you start with a transfer to the local small Wilson Airport, for a short flight (often on 16-seater planes) out to the Masai Mara.
+Today, following your arrival to Nairobi, you start with a transfer to the local small Wilson Airport, for a short flight (often on 16-seater planes) out to the Masai Mara.
 For those who do not wish to fly, it is also possible to drive, which takes around 5 hours.
 The road here has been improved, but be prepared for a slightly bumpy ride nonetheless.
 When we arrive in the Masai Mara, we will be met by smiling Maasai guides who will drive us to the camp.
 Even on this drive, there are opportunities to see the wildlife up close.
 We will enjoy a delicious lunch in the shade at the camp, and settle into our tent.
 In the afternoon, we will head out on our first proper game drive.
 Have your camera ready!

-Today you start with a transfer to the local small Wilson Airport, for a short flight (often on 16-seater planes) out to the Masai Mara.
+Today, following your arrival to Nairobi, you start with a transfer to the local small Wilson Airport, for a short flight (often on 16-seater planes) out to the Masai Mara.
 For those who do not wish to fly, it is also possible to drive, which takes around 5 hours.
 The road here has been improved, but be prepared for a slightly bumpy ride nonetheless.
 When we arrive in the Masai Mara, we will be met by smiling Maasai guides who will drive us to the camp.
 Even on this drive, there are opportunities to see the wildlife up close.
 We will enjoy a delicious lunch in the shade at the camp, and settle into our tent.
 In the afternoon, we will head out on our first proper game drive.
 Have your camera ready!

 Safari camp